 Despite this, people with narcolepsy do not actually tend to sleep more hours in a day than people without the condition.
 This naturally implies that people with this condition get less sleep at night, and indeed many complain of unrefreshing nighttime sleep that's often interrupted by nightmares.

-The other three symptoms of narcolepsy (cataplexy, sleep paralysis, and Hypnagogic phenomena) are more rare, but most sufferers experience at least one of them from time to time.
-They all occur in fully conscious people and can be frightening if the person hasn't yet been diagnosed and doesn't know he or she has narcolepsy.
+The other symptoms of narcolepsy (cataplexy, sleep paralysis, and Hypnagogic phenomena) are more rare, but most sufferers experience at least one of them from time to time.
+They all occur in fully conscious people and can be frightening if the person hasn't yet been diagnosed and doesn't know that they have narcolepsy.

-In cataplexy, the low muscle tone of REM sleep appears suddenly in a person who is fully awake at a time of strong emotion.
-Laughter, anger, fear, happiness, or, most often, a simple surprise can cause a person to go suddenly limp and drop to the ground.
+In cataplexy, a person experiences emotionally triggered episodes of muscle weakness.
+The low muscle tone of REM sleep appears suddenly in a person who is fully awake at a time of strong emotion.
+Laughter, anger, fear, happiness, stress, or excitement can cause a person to go suddenly limp and drop to the ground.

 Sleep paralysis occurs just before going to sleep or just after waking up.
 A temporary but complete paralysis prevents the person from moving for a few seconds.
 Sleep paralysis isn't actually that rare, especially in children, but it's only a sign of narcolepsy if one also experiences the primary symptom of suddenly falling asleep in the daytime.